Individuals experiencing depression will often be recommended an antidepressant.

 - A new medication: Additional prescriptions that treat unrelated health conditions may impact how the body metabolizes antidepressants

-- Stress: Stress can cause spikes in depression symptoms to surface, even though you’ve been on an antidepressant that has been working states Dr. Maurizio Fava, vice chair of the Massachusetts General Hospital Department of Psychiatry.
+- Stress: Stress can cause spikes in depression symptoms to the surface, even though you’ve been on an antidepressant that has been working states Dr. Maurizio Fava, vice-chair of the Massachusetts General Hospital Department of Psychiatry.

 SELF states, that if you visit your doctor with the impression that you’ve built up a tolerance to your medication, they’ll likely try upping your dosage.
 If you’re already on the highest dose, your doctor will talk to you about switching to a different medication or mix of treatments.
 Therapy may also be advised.

-Remember, there’s always alternatives, when you believe you are ready to get off antidepressants.
-Check out our Cymbalta Withdrawal stack, for help with that taper!
+Remember, there are always alternatives when you believe you are ready to get off antidepressants.
+Check out our Cymbalta Withdrawal stack for help with that taper!